FMH Headshots Kolling Institute Sydney University

 Senior Staff Specialist, Department of Respiratory and Sleep Medicine, Royal North Shore Hospital; Clinical Professor, Faculty of Medicine and Health, The University of Sydney

 Professor Andrew Chan is a Consultant Respiratory and Sleep Medicine Physician.
-He is a Senior Staff Specialist in the Department of Respiratory and Sleep Medicine, Royal North Shore Hospital, and the Deputy Director of the Centre for Sleep Health and Research, Royal North Shore Hospital.
-He is a Clinical Professor at the Faculty of Medicine and Health, The University of Sydney.
+He is a Senior Staff Specialist in the Department of Respiratory and Sleep Medicine and the Deputy Director of the Centre for Sleep Health and Research at the Royal North Shore Hospital.
+He is a Clinical Professor at the Faculty of Medicine and Health at The University of Sydney.

-Professor Chan is the President of the New South Wales and Australian Capital Territory Branch of the Thoracic Society of Australia and New Zealand.
+A national and international leader in his field, Professor Chan is the Australian Branch Board Director and President of the New South Wales and Australian Capital Territory Branch of the Thoracic Society of Australia and New Zealand.
 He is a Leader of the Sleep Health Clinical Academic Group at Sydney Health Partners.
-He is an Associate Editor for SLEEP Advances, an official medical journal of the Sleep Research Society and the Australasian Sleep Association, published by Oxford University Press; and an Associate Editor for Breathe, a clinical educational publication of the European Respiratory Society.
+He contributes to the global research community as Associate Editor for SLEEP Advances, an official medical journal of the Sleep Research Society and the Australasian Sleep Association, published by Oxford University Press, and an Associate Editor for Breathe, a clinical educational publication of the European Respiratory Society.

 More from this expert